raynergoh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit contact.
+1. User requests to edit contact with together with their relevant details.
-2. TrackerGuru edits the contact information and displays success message.
+2. System edits and saves the updated contact information.
+3. System displays success message to the user.
-3. TrackerGuru contact list reflects the new contact information.
+4. System's contact list reflects the updated contact information.

     Use case ends.

 **Extensions**

 * 1a.
-TrackerGuru detects an error in the entered data (invalid index).
+System detects an error in the entered data (invalid index).

   * 1a1.
-TrackerGuru displays error message that the specified index is invalid.
+System displays error message that the specified index is invalid.

     Use case resumes from step 1.

 * 2a.
-TrackerGuru fails to edit the contact information due to a system error.
+System fails to edit the contact information due to a system error.

   * 2a1.
-TrackerGuru displays an error message indicating the failure.
+System displays an error message indicating the failure.

     Use case ends.

 **Use case: Sort contacts**

-**Actor: Property Agent**
+**Actor: User**

 **Guarantees**